etianen/django-reversion/docs/api.rst

     The database to load the versions from.

 ``model_db``
     The database to check against for live model instances.
-Defaults to `db`.
+Defaults to the default database for the model.

 .. _VersionQuerySet: